dCache/dcache-book2/config-info-provider.md

     2011-05-11 04:04:58,711: [WARNING] ldapadd: Invalid syntax (21)
     2011-05-11 04:04:58,711: [WARNING] additional info: objectclass: value #1 invalid per syntax

 This problem comes when BDII is attempting to inject new information.
 Unfortunately, the information isn't detailed enough for further investigation.
-To obtain more detailed information from BDII, switch the `BDII_LOG_LEVEL` option in `/opt/bdii/etc/bdii.conf` to `DEBUG`.
+To obtain more detailed information from BDII, switch the `BDII_LOG_LEVEL` option in **/opt/bdii/etc/bdii.conf** to `DEBUG`.
 This will provide more information in the BDII log file.

 Logging at `DEBUG` level has another effect; BDII no longer deletes some temporary files.
 These temporary files are located in the directory controlled by the `BDII_VAR_DIR` option.
-This is `/var/run/bdii` by default.
+This is **/var/run/bdii** by default.

-There are several temporary files located in the `/var/run/bdii` directory.
-When BDII decides which objects to add, modify and remove, it creates LDIF instructions inside temporary files `add.ldif`, `modify.ldif` and `delete.ldif` respectively.
-Any problems in the attempt to add, modify and delete LDAP objects are logged to corresponding error files: errors with `add.ldif` are logged to `add.err`, `modify.ldif` to `modify.err` and so on.
+There are several temporary files located in the **/var/run/bdii** directory.
+When BDII decides which objects to add, modify and remove, it creates LDIF instructions inside temporary files **add.ldif**, **modify.ldif** and **delete.ldif** respectively.
+Any problems in the attempt to add, modify and delete LDAP objects are logged to corresponding error files: errors with **add.ldif** are logged to **add.err`, `modify.ldif` to `modify.err** and so on.

 Once information in BDII has stablised, the only new, incoming objects for BDII come from those objects that it was unable to add previously.
-This means that `add.ldif` will contain these badly formatted objects and `add.err` will contain the corresponding errors.
+This means that **add.ldif** will contain these badly formatted objects and **add.err** will contain the corresponding errors.

-Updating information
+UPDATING INFORMATION
 ====================

-The information contained within the CELL-INFO service may take a short time to achieve a complete overview of DCACHE's state.
+The information contained within the `info` service may take a short time to achieve a complete overview of DCACHE's state.
 For certain gathered information it may take a few minutes before the information stabilises.
 This delay is intentional and prevents the gathering of information from adversely affecting DCACHE's performance.

 The information presented by the LDAP server is updated periodically by BDII requesting fresh information from the info-provider.
 The info-provider obtains this information by requesting DCACHE's current status from CELL-INFO service.
 By default, BDII will query the info-provider every 60 seconds.
 This will introduce an additional delay between a change in DCACHE's state and that information propagating.

-Some information is hard-coded within the `info-provider.xml` file; that is, you will need to edit this file before the published value(s) will change.
+Some information is hard-coded within the **info-provider.xml** file; that is, you will need to edit this file before the published value(s) will change.
 These values are ones that typically a site-admin must choose independently of DCACHE's current operations.

   [???]: #in-install-layout